Laura Fuentes

 Instructions

-1. In a large bowl, combine cracker crumbs, Panko, flour, taco seasoning, egg, water, and lime juice into a very thick batter.
+• Make the batter in a large bowl by combining the cracker crumbs, Panko, flour, taco seasoning, egg, water, and lime juice into a very thick batter.

-5. Assemble the taco by placing a thin layer of cabbage on each tortilla, adding some fish pieces, and topping with avocado slices, pico de gallo, and a generous drizzle of sour cream.
+• Assemble each fish taco by placing a thin layer of cabbage on top of each tortilla, placing one or two pieces of battered fish on top, then topping it with avocado, pico de gallo, and a little sour cream.

 Equipment